ORMSFDC/orm-sfdc/README.md

 **Flow**

 1. Clone this repo
-1. Checkout sprint branch (ex: `git checkout w50-sprint7`)
+1. Checkout sprint branch (ex: `git checkout sprint7`)
 1. Create new branch from the sprint branch.
-Ex: `git checkout -b w50-sprint7-ryan`
+Ex: `git checkout -b sprint7-ryan`
 1. Modify [`package.xml`](./package.xml) as you develop, to specify ONLY what you are working on.
 Also make note of profiles and permission changes in your `README.md` (template below)
 1. Deploy to your sandbox via `tools/deploy.sh`.
 See [tools/README.md](./tools) for more info.
 1. When ready to deliver to QA, [rebase](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) your branch on top of the sprint branch to pull in any changes made since you branched from it.
+Ex: `git fetch origin && git rebase sprint7`
 1. If you have lots of un-necessary commit messages, please [squash them](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) into a few concise ones.
 1. Send a github pull request from your branch to the sprint branch.
 1. Release manager will review changes at a high level, and take note of `package.xml` updates.
 He will then update the CI on the sprint branch to account for `package.xml` changes.